|Class Meets: MWF 9:30 Studio D classroom, inside library||Lab Meets: Thursdays (8:15 am or 1:40

 2) in Bio113, you will learn biology in a new and effective way; and

 Biology has become too massive to memorize factoids the way you were encouraged to do in the old AP Biology, for example.
-Bio113 and 114 are organized around the 5 big ideas of biology: Informatioin, Evolution, Cells, Emergent Properties and Homeostasis.
+Bio113 and 114 are organized around the 5 Big Ideas of biology: Informatioin, Evolution, Cells, Emergent Properties and Homeostasis.
 The natural world is not subdivided into big (Bio112) or small (Bio111) biology.
-For this class, you will read the first 13 chapters from our 25 chapter curriculum.
-We will cover the first half of the course for the big ideas of information, evolution and part of cells.
-In Bio114, you will finish cells and examine emergent properties and homeostasis.
+For this class, you will read chapters that cover all 5 big ideas at 3 size levels.
+Upon completion of Bio113, you may take Bio114 OR Bio112.
+All you need is an odd number (113 or 111) AND an even number (114 or 112).
+Any combination will work.

 You will want to read the chapter and answer the Integrating Questions as they appear in the reading.
 Do NOT skip the questions until later.
-We know that students learn best if they construct their own knowledge.
+Research has shown that students learn best if they construct their own knowledge.
 Therefore, the Integrating Questions are designed to help you extract the key inforamation from the original figures published in scientific papers.
-You will not only learn the main points, but you will learn how to do science by interpreting figures.
-Furthermore, you will utilze math to help you better understand biology.
+You will not only learn the main points and retain them longer, you also will learn how to do science by interpreting figures.
+Furthermore, you will use math to help you better understand biology.
 The math will be presented in BioMath Explorations which will enable you to use the math you already know to reinforce your understanding of biology.

 The format of each class will require each of you to read that days assignment BEFORE you come to class.
 All the major topics from a typical Bio111 class are covered, but in a very different sequence and a unique format.
 We will spend each class going through the figures and discuss them since DATA are paramount in science.
-Each class will begin with a period where you can ask specific questions related to the previous days material or specific areas you do not understand from the current days assignment.
 We will stick closely to the schedule because there is so much to learn and so little time.
 Therefore, if we do not cover a topic in class, but it is covered in your reading, you are responsible for it.
-Often, I will call on individuals randomly to answer a question or lead a discussion.
+Often, I will cold call on individuals randomly to answer a question or lead a discussion.
 If I call on you to answer a question, it is OK to say, I got this part but this other section lost me.
 It is not OK to say, I didnt read it.
 I understand that some days you have missed the reading.

 Davidson has a special benefit for science students because you pay the same amount for courses without labs as you do for science courses with labs.
-This means you actually get more for your money by taking science courses than non-science courses.
+This means you get more for your money by taking science courses than non-science courses.
 Economically, this course is a real bargain.
 It comes with a 3 hour laboratory absolutely free!
 However, it is not acceptable to miss this free lab since 25% of your grade is based upon lab.
-Lab will be discussed further on Thursday (we meet the first week of classes).
-The lab manual will be available in weekly installments in the form of Word files.
+Lab will be discussed further weekly installments in the form of Word files.

 Finally, I do not know everything.
 If you think I have